microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/docs/v1.0-beta/New-MgWindowsUpdatesDeployment.md

 		}
 	}
 }
-New-MgWindowsUpdatesDeployment -BodyParameter $params
+New-MgBetaWindowsUpdatesDeployment -BodyParameter $params
 ```

-This example shows how to use the New-MgWindowsUpdatesDeployment Cmdlet.
+This example shows how to use the New-MgBetaWindowsUpdatesDeployment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS